foods for anxiety

 • Boil a bunch of eggs to have ready as a snack throughout the week

-• Incorporate eggs into your breakfast meals
+• Incorporate eggs into meals beyond breakfast

 Nuts/Seeds